juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 ## A Practical Chatbot Example

 Here we use a practical example to illustrate the solution.
 Our example is to make a simple but practical chatbot for an insurance company website.
-As shown below, this chatbot will accomplish two main goals: (1) helps site visitors obtain a car insurance quote; and (2) answers visitor questions during a conversation but without derailing the main task flow if user questions happen to occur in the middle of the task flow .
+As shown below, this chatbot will accomplish two main goals: (1) helping site visitors obtain a car insurance quote; and (2) answering visitor questions during a conversation.

 ![A chatbot design includes a 3-step task flow, 10 FAQs, 1 multi-turn FAQ.](/assets/uploads/screen-shot-2020-10-01-at-9.49.27-pm.png "Design of chatbot flow and Q&A")

+Like shown in the first example above, the chatbot should support arbitrary interleaving of tasks and question answering.
 Before you read the solution below, I encourage you to first try to use a chatbot platform that you are most familiar with to implement this chatbot and see how long it will take you to accomplish both goals described above.

 ## Step 1: Define a Main Chat Flow (Chatbot Initiated Tasks)

-While it may take you days if not weeks to make such a chatbot using a normal chatbot platform, every cloud has a silver lining.
-It will take just three key steps to build such a chatbot on Juji with no coding.
+While it may take you days if not weeks to make such a chatbot using a normal chatbot platform, it will take just three key steps to build such a chatbot on Juji with no coding.

 The first step is to define a chatbot's main task flow.
 This includes all the tasks **your chatbot will initiate**.
 In our example, there is only one task that the chatbot will initiate: helping a visitor obtain a car insurance quote.
 Defining such a task flow in Juji is rather straightforward, similar to using any of the online survey software like SurveyMonkey to enter survey questions.
 As displayed below, just enter each of the three questions.

 ![A chat flow defined for a chatbot to ask user questions](/assets/uploads/screen-shot-2020-10-01-at-9.00.53-pm.png "An example design of chatbot flow with no coding")

 Unlike a plain question in a survey form, in a Juji chatbot, a [pre-built mini conversation](https://juji.io/docs/topics/) is behind each entered question.
-For example, behind the question, "*What's your age*", the mini-conversation is used to automatically handle diverse user age input ("*My age is 23*" or "*I'm 35 year old*") and potential digressions (e.g., "*Why do you need my age*") to gather an age input.
-Because this pre-built mini conversation automatically handles diverse user intents and stores legit user answers, Juji relieves a chatbot designing from manually doing all the work.
+For example, behind the question, "*What's your age*", a mini-conversation is used to automatically handle diverse user age input ("*My age is 23*" or "*I'm 35 year old*") and potential digressions (e.g., "*Why do you need my age*").
+Because this pre-built mini conversation automatically handles diverse user intents and stores legit user answers, Juji relieves a chatbot designer from manually doing all the work.
 A chatbot designer can of course [customize a pre-built mini conversation](https://juji.io/docs/design/#customizing-chatbot-actions) if needed.

 ## Step 2: Define Q&A List (User Initiated Tasks)

 After defining the main chat flow that includes the tasks that a chatbot will initiate, the second step is to define tasks that **users will initiate** during a conversation.
 This includes user questions and comments.
-On Juji, defining such a Q&A list is also quite straightforward.
+On Juji, defining a chatbot Q&A list is also straightforward.
 [This blog](https://juji.io/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required/) details the step-to-step process of defining the Q&A list, including defining multi-turn Q&As.
-As shown below, for example, defining the multi-turn Q&A of helping a user to cancel an existing insurance policy, is similar to defining the main flow.
+The example below shows a multi-turn Q&A that is defined to help a user subscribe to an email list.

 ![A graphical user interface showing a multi-turn chatbot Q&A](/assets/uploads/screen-shot-2020-10-01-at-9.51.14-pm.png "An example design of chatbot Q&A (multi-turn)")

 Juji also supports the sharing of tasks between the main chat flow and multi-turn Q&A flow.
 For example, one can define a Q&A pair with a question like "*Could you give me a car insurance quote*".
-The answer of this question can be defined as a multi-step interaction that reuses what's defined in the main flow.
-The difference between the main flow of providing a quote and this multi-turn Q&A is that this multi-turn Q&A can be invoked by users any time during a conversation even after the main flow is completed.
+The answer of this question can be defined as a multi-turn interaction that reuses what's defined in the main flow.

+The difference between the main flow of providing an insurance quote and this multi-turn Q&A is that the multi-turn Q&A can be invoked by users ***any time*** during a conversation even after the main flow is completed.
 This is very useful.
 For example, initially when the chatbot starts the main flow, a user may not be ready to get a quote yet.
 However, the user might want to ask for a quote later during the conversation.
 This enables the user to do so whenever s/he is ready.

 ## Step 3: Automatically Generate AI Chatbot